cesarvr/blog/content/post/istio-2.md

 ### Before We Start

-Here we are going to do some Kubernetes/OpenShift heavy stuff, if you get lost with some *buzz words* you can get up to speed by looking at this [getting started guide](https://github.com/cesarvr/Openshift).
+Here we are going to do some Kubernetes/OpenShift heavy stuff, if you get lost with some *buzz words* you can get up to speed by looking at this [getting started guide](https://github.com/cesarvr/Openshift) or if you want to understand how the pod allows containers to communicate you can check the [first part](https://cesarvr.io/post/istio/) of this series.

 ### Running A Service